rbhupesh/microservices/spring-boot/booking-service/Readme.md

 # Booking project

-This project uses Quarkus Java Framework. (https://quarkus.io/)
+This project uses Spring-boot Framework.

 > **_NOTE:_**  Please update mongoDB connection string in Application.properties as per your setup.